KofiRusu/NeonHub-v0.1/README.md

 - 💬 Real-time messaging and notifications
 - 📁 Document sharing and collaboration
 - 👥 Team management and permissions
+- 🤖 AI agents for marketing automation
+- 📈 Trend analysis and content generation

 ## Tech Stack